sandialabs/slycat/docs/create-cca.rst

   and "MPG", "Horsepower", and "Acceleration" as outputs.
 Uncheck "Origin".
-* Leave the "Scale inputs to unit variance." checkbox checked, and click *Next*.
+* Leave the "Scale inputs to unit variance." checkbox checked, and click *Run*.

 Wait for Model Completion
 -------------------------

-* The time to compute models can vary from seconds to days, depending on the complexity of the model and the data.
+The time to compute models can vary from seconds to hours, depending on the complexity of the model and the data.
 For this reason, Slycat computes models in the background, allowing you to:

   *  Continue interacting with existing projects and models.
   *  Create more than one model at a time.
-  *  Cancel computation for unwanted models.

-* To help you keep track of multiple models in varying states of completion, Slycat provides a *Worker Pane* across the top of the browser window, where each active model appears as an icon:

-  *  Models that are being computed will have a gear icon or a circular progress bar icon.
-  *  Models that completed successfully will have a green check icon.
+This example is very small, so it should complete in a few seconds, and the browser will switch to a separate page containing the new model.

 View a CCA Model
 ----------------

-* Wait for the model icon in the Worker Pane to become a green checkmark.
-The browser will switch to a separate page containing the new model.
 * The bottom half of the model page features a table containing the raw data used to compute the model.
 Input variables are color-coded green, output variables are color-coded purple, and unused variables